pkhoueiry/wes_germline_gatk/README.md

 &ensp;&ensp;&ensp;&ensp;**3) adapters.txt** Contains adapters to be trimmed:

-	    The first line should contain first read adapter (forward) and the second line should contain second read adapter (reverse)
+	The first line should contain first read adapter (forward) and the second line should contain second read adapter (reverse):

+        CTGTCTCTTGATCACA
+        TGTGATCAAGAGACAG

 To run the pipeline, you must specify full paths for each tool and database in the JSON file.
 Once done, you can invoke the pipeline using the following command: